openfin/HelloOpenFin/README.md

 * Open a command-line terminal, navigate to the 'HelloOpenFin' directory
 * in the terminal run 'npm install'
 * after all packages have installed run 'grunt serve'
-* Download a locally running version with this link [Local App Launcher Installer](https://dl.openfin.co/services/download?fileName=hello-openfin-local&config=http://localhost:5000/app_local.json)
+* Download a locally running version with this link [Local Hello OpenFin Installer](https://dl.openfin.co/services/download?fileName=hello-openfin-local&config=http://localhost:5000/app_local.json)
 * Unzip and run the installer